Aberdeen F.C.–Rangers F.C. rivalry: Supporter attitudes

 Although Aberdeen's years of weak performances led to less significance being placed on their meetings in terms of league position (with a match report on the Rangers website in 2002 describing the beaten Aberdeen team as "A pathetic shadow of the side they used to be"), the fixture remains one of the highlights of the Scottish football calendar.
 The struggle for Rangers to regain their dominant position in the Scottish game following their financial collapse, with Aberdeen having become the most credible challenger to Celtic in their absence (finishing second for the two prior seasons), added a renewed competitive edge to the encounters upon the return of the Glasgow club to the top division.

 Following the July 2017 UK Supreme Court ruling that Rangers' use of £47 million-worth of EBT payments to employees over nine years were undeclared taxable earnings, Aberdeen supporters made clear their desire for the Glasgow club to be punished with the removal of honours won during the period although it would have no direct benefit to their club.
 After the Scottish Football Association and the Scottish Professional Football League declared that no new review of the circumstances would be forthcoming, the chairman Stewart Milne expressed his desire for the matter to be put to rest.

+The animosity between the supporters, particularly by Aberdeen's towards Rangers, was still evident in 2023: a fixture at Pittodrie with little direct importance (more than 20 points separated the teams in the league table) was marked by offensive chanting, missiles being thrown at opposing fans and windows of coaches being smashed; 18 arrests were made in the subsequent investigation.